tunneln/dotfiles/README.md

 If you just want to use these dotfiles on your system, simply type

-`cd dotfiles && bash install.sh`
+`cd dotfiles && bash install`

 # The Installation Script
-The installation script is a bash sript called install.sh
+The installation script is a bash sript called 'install'

 ##What it does
 **First** The script will start off by making a backup directory to store your current - and subsequent - dotfiles.